 The evergreen forests have a specific structure.
-It is organized in layers which are maintained by the abiotic factors such as sunlight, wind, humidity, etc.
+It is organized in layers which are maintained by the abiotic components such as sunlight, wind, humidity, etc.

-This layer is made up of very tall trees with straight branch-free trunks with a crown at the top.
-They have supporting buttress roots spreading upto about 20-30 ft.
-The leaves are small and pointed that are structured to withstand strong winds at the tree top.
+This layer is made up of very tall trees with a crown at the top.
+Their roots spread up to 20-30 ft.
+The leaves are small and pointed that are structured to withstand strong winds at the treetop.

 The trees receive constant sunlight.
-Humming birds and parrots are commonly found in this layer.
+Hummingbirds and parrots commonly reside in this layer.
 Light animals such as sloth and spider monkeys reside here.

-This layer stops sunlight and water from reaching the underneath layers.
-The trees have broader leaves and drip spouts.
-This helps the rainwater drip down quickly rather than staying on the leaves.
+This layer hinders sunlight and water from reaching the underneath layers.
+The trees have broader leaves and the rainwater drips down quickly rather than staying on the leaves.

-Common animals found in this layer include squirrels, monkeys, reptiles, bats, and a variety of birds.
+Common animals found in this layer include squirrels, bats, monkeys, reptiles and a variety of birds.
 Due to thick leaves, visibility is low in this region.

-This layer has few trees but a lot of shrubs and small trees growing upto a height of 12 feet.
-The area comprises of buttress roots from the tall trees, climbers, ferns and branches extending downwards.
+This layer has few trees and more shrubs and small trees growing up to a height of 12 feet.
+The area mostly contains roots of the tall trees and branches of climbers and ferns.
 Very little sunlight reaches here.
 The leaves and trunks are covered with fungi, mosses, mildew and algae.

-This layer is wet, humid and dark and is an abode to thousands of mosquitoes and bugs.
+This layer has more humidity and is wet and dark.
+Excellent conditions for the breeding of mosquitoes and bugs.
 The animals found in this layer include frogs, insects, snakes, beetles, butterflies and termites.

-This is the ground level of the structure.
-The soil is shallow with microorganisms feeding on the decaying matter on the floor.
-The moist and dark conditions help in the decay of organic matter and nutrient absorption by the trees.
+This is referred to as the ground level of the forest.
+The soil is shallow with microorganisms feeding on the dead and decaying organic matter.
+The moist and dark conditions are ideal for the decay of organic matter and nutrient absorption by the trees.
 Most of the heavyweight carnivorous and herbivorous animals are found in this layer.

 Importance of Forest